civican/legisinfo/42-1/bills/C-69/bill_text.md

   **(3)** The Agency must post a notice of its decision and the reasons for it on the Internet site.

-#### Minister's **Notice**
+#### Minister's Notice

 ### Section 17

-  **(1)** If, before the Agency provides the proponent of a designated project with a notice of the commencement of the impact assessment of the designated project under subsection 18(1), a federal authority advises the Minister that it will not be exercising a power conferred on it under an Act of Parliament other than this Act that must be exercised for the project to be carried out in whole or in part, or the Minister is of the opinion that it is clear that the designated project would cause unacceptable **environmental** effects within federal jurisdiction, the Minister **must provide the proponent with a written notice that he or she has been so advised or is of that opinion.
-The written notice must set out the reasons why the federal authority will not exercise its power or the basis for the Minister's opinion**.
+  **(1)** If, before the Agency provides the proponent of a designated project with a notice of the commencement of the impact assessment of the designated project under subsection 18(1), a federal authority advises the Minister that it will not be exercising a power conferred on it under an Act of Parliament other than this Act that must be exercised for the project to be carried out in whole or in part, or the Minister is of the opinion that it is clear that the designated project would cause unacceptable environmental effects within federal jurisdiction, the Minister must provide the proponent with a written notice that he or she has been so advised or is of that opinion.
+The written notice must set out the reasons why the federal authority will not exercise its power or the basis for the Minister's opinion.

-  **(2)** The Agency must post a copy of the **notice** on the Internet site.
+  **(2)** The Agency must post a copy of the notice on the Internet site.

 ### Information Gathering